gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 steps is very large and/or the steps have complex dependencies between their input and output data.
-This is common in many scientific fields, but it is common in bioinformatics in particular, because of the vast plethora of tools built to analyse the extremely heterogenous data types describing biological organisms, from molecules to cells to organs to full body physiology.
+This is common in many scientific fields, but it is common in bioinformatics in particular, because of the vast plethora of tools built to analyze the extremely heterogeneous data types describing biological organisms, from molecules to cells to organs to full body physiology.

 Common tasks in bioinformatics necessitating the use of workflow tools include